Zoltandhaese/Image2speechCode/README.md

 # Image2speech
-Pytorch implemantation of image to speech best_bleu4
+Pytorch implemantation of image to speech translation